BladeKitana732/Covid-Tracker/README.md

 There should be 5 presentational components (stateless)

-There should be 3 or more routes
+There should be 3 or more routes - Completed

-The application must make use of react-router
+The application must make use of react-router - Completed

 Make use of async actions to send data to and receive data from a server